 While the root of all evil is negative thoughts, the opposite is true for positive ones.
 And with a gratitude list, you can easily shift your mind into positive thoughts, while concentrating on all the good things in your life and for what you are thankful for.

-It’s truly just about the feeling of being grateful.
-The universe will not know if it’s for the new shiny car you have waiting in your garage or you just found the love of your life
+The universe (in reality, your subconscious mind) will not know if it’s for the new shiny car you have waiting in your garage, or you just found a penny on the street.

 I’m grateful for small things, like living in a place that is only a short walk from my gym.
 For some people, the gym may be more of a pain, but for me, it means the world that I can just quickly go up there and work out, or have some relaxing time at the wellness area, whenever I feel like.